-The current version of the API used by FitBit is OAuth 1.0a.
-This is a stable, very secure and reliable protocol, but intrinsically complex.
-Just like is the case with PGP encryption, complex and secure crypto, and protocols are being replaced by others that might not be so good, but they are convenient to implement.
+The current version of the API used by Fitbit is OAuth 1.0a.
+This is a stable, very secure, and reliable protocol but intrinsically complex.
+Just as is the case with PGP encryption, complex and secure crypto and protocols are being replaced by others that might not be so good, but they are convenient to implement.

 OAuth 1.0a is signing every request, and that can be a resource drain on either side of the implementation (client/server).
-In the same time, there is not a clear separation of roles between the authorization server and the resource server since a lot of data needed for signing is common to these roles.
+At the same time, there is no clear separation of roles between the authorization server and the resource server since a lot of data needed for signing is common to these roles.
 Granted, OAuth 1.0a has its place for the security it offers; alone for the sheer advantage of being able to sign and trust every request, it might never completely go away, but ease of implementation is not its forte.
-Consider however that with OAuth 1.0a when correctly implemented, the chance of success for a Man in the Middle type of attack is extremely low, while with token based protocols like OAuth 2.0, it’s a simple matter of breaking SSL, which in the last years is developing holes much like Swiss cheese.
+Consider, however, that with OAuth 1.0a when correctly implemented, the chance of success for a Man-in-the-Middle type of attack is extremely low, while with token-based protocols like OAuth 2.0, it’s a simple matter of breaking SSL, which in the last years is developing holes much like Swiss cheese.

 A lot of the recent API implementations favor OAuth 2.0.